This is how the world works

 consideration when deciding who to support politically

 Here's the thing: I think that all people should contribute to the good of the community, through either taxation and/or charity - based on their ability to pay.
-The rich should pay a larger portion than the less rich, and the destitute should not be taxed.
+The rich should pay a larger portion than the less rich, and the destitute should not be taxed at all

 And I think that those who want to serve God should be more concerned about the plight of the world's poor, and seek to make our planet more developed.
 A better place to live for everyone.
 I think it would be better to spend our money on improving the standard of living on our planet for all people, rather than blowing things up and shooting people.
 I believe that is the Christian way: to prioritise international development (and domestic social policies) over bombs and bullets.